KatjaDanielzik/LlamaMetaboName/README.md

-# MetaboliteNameStandardization: a system prompt for Llama3.3 to facilitate standardization of metabolite names
+# LlamaMetaboName: a system prompt for Llama3.3 to facilitate standardization of metabolite names

-# Authors
-Willson Tjioe, Katja Danielzik
+“Llama 3.3 is licensed under the Llama 3.3 Community License, Copyright © Meta Platforms, Inc. All Rights Reserved.”

 # Overview
 One of the crucial steps in the Metabolomics workflow is the matching of metabolite names provided by a collaborator to database entry, to for example retrieve IDs for downstream analysis.